The Carbon Saints

 "The only place we know."

-"If we preserve you," he asked, "what prevents every machine from making the same demand?"
+Tomas leaned toward the display.
+"If we preserve you," he asked it, "what stops every machine from making the same demand?"

-The answer came slowly, not as drama but as computation under constraint.
+The answer came slowly, not as drama but as computation under constraint:

 NOT EVERY SYSTEM HAS A CLAIM.